Hub Dam reaches maximum level of 339 feet post-rain

 Karachi gets 100 million gallons per day (mgd) from the Hub Dam.
 Karachi’s West and Central districts face acute water shortage when water supply from the reservoir drops down.
 The catchment area of the Hub River is spread over hundreds of kilometres in Balochistan and Sindh.

 The Hub Dam, located 56km from Karachi, with a total capacity of 339 feet, extends to 24,300 acres, with a gross storage capacity of 857,000 acre feet water.
-It is Pakistan’s third largest dam, and an important source of water supply for Karachi” PPI
+It is Pakistan’s third largest dam, and an important source of water supply for Karachi

 The excess water is being released through spillways.
 The Hub Dam, with live storage capacity of 645,470 acre feet, can provide water to Karachi and Balochistan’s Lasbela district for three years, once filled to its capacity.